Dental News and Information

 There is still a lot of debate surrounding amalgam fillings and whether or not they are safe.
 Some countries (like Sweden) have banned amalgam altogether, while other countries (like America) are still studying the results.
 A lot of dentists do not use amalgam fillings anymore, not because they are unsafe but because the process is much more involved.

-In order to have amalgam fillings, a significant amount of tooth is needed to be drilled away.
-Add to this the fact that amalgam fillings expand and contract depending on the temperature which has the potential to crack the tooth and cause further problems.
 Further problems include needing a crown, unless the crack goes below the gum line in which case the tooth may need to be extracted.
 There is also the issue of increased sensitivity and the chance that further decay can develop underneath the amalgam filling causing the tooth to rot.

 As with much of science, the field of dentistry is continually progressing.
 Now instead of amalgam fillings we have composite white fillings—these fillings are less invasive, stronger and much better for your health and your teeth than amalgam fillings.